Seven times Arsenal tried to ‘lowball’ clubs in the transfer market

 When reports emerged that Aubameyang looked set to leave Dortmund and Arsenal were in pole position, many couldn’t believe that Dortmund were willing to let such a prolific goalscorer go so easily.
 What was even more unbelievable was how close Arsenal were to ruining the entire deal.

-Arsenal’s inability to co-operate with the German side very nearly cost them what is surely one of the best value for money deals in recent Premier League years, with Aubameyang winning the Golden Boot last season and averaging a goal every one and a half games in the league.
-Of all the deals that could have happened, the Gunners will be very glad that this one got over the line.
+Arsenal’s inability to co-operate with the German side very nearly cost them what is surely one of the best value for money deals in recent Premier League years, with Aubameyang winning the Golden Boot last season and notching another 20 in the league this season.

 4. Alexandre Lacazette (2016-2017)

-Lacazette has proved to a success at the Emirates since his move, scoring 36 goals in 88 appearances as well as playing a crucial role in Arsenal’s attack with his impressive link-up play.
+Lacazette has proved to a relative success at the Emirates since his move, scoring 48 goals in 125 appearances as well as playing a crucial role in Arsenal’s attack with his impressive link-up play.
 It’s just a mystery as to why it took Wenger and co. so long to splash the cash.

 5. Karim Benzema (2017)

 Having secured the services of one French striker in the summer, Arsenal went after another as Christmas time approached.
 Alexis Sanchez was on his way out of the door and Arsene Wenger was exploring his potential replacements.
 One name that became prominent was Karim Benzema, a player who had been linked to Arsenal consistently for nearly a decade.